Why a Lower Commission Could Net You Less Money, Not More

 Understanding The Real Estate Commission Split

 In the average home sale, there will be a certain percentage that goes towards commission.
 If there is a commission of 5%, this amount will usually be split equally between the buyer’s agent and the seller’s agent.

-With a discount broker, the seller is told that he or she will have to pay a lower fee or commission because the discount broker is offering a great deal.
-Oftentimes what is actually happening is that the buyer’s agent is being shorted on the commission split.
+With a discount broker, the seller is told that they will have to pay a lower fee or commission because the discount broker is offering a great deal.
+Oftentimes what is actually happening is that the buyer’s agent is being shorted on the real estate commission split.
 In the scenario outlined above, the split is 50/50.

 I say whatever that may be because commissions are never fixed.
 Investopedia has a good explanation of how a real estate commission works.
-Commissions are always negotiable but that does not mean it is prudent to discount the compensation you are offering to Realtors.
+Commissions are always negotiable, but that does not mean it is prudent to discount the compensation you offer to Realtors.

 The Negative Consequences Of a Lower Commission